Hermann Fegelein: World War II

 In September 1939, Fegelein commanded the SS Totenkopf Reiterstandarte (Death's-Head Horse Regiment), which arrived in Poland shortly after the end of the Polish Campaign.
-The unit was placed under the command of the Ordnungspolizei (Orpo; order police) and was split into small groups assigned to support police activities at posts throughout the Poznan district.
+The unit was placed under the command of the Ordnungspolizei (Orpo; order police) and was split into small groups assigned to support police activities at posts throughout the Poznań district.
 On 15 November, Himmler ordered the expansion of the regiment from four to thirteen squadrons and renamed it as 1.
 SS-Totenkopf-Reiterstandarte (1st Death's Head Cavalry Regiment).
 Additional men were recruited from ethnic Germans living in the General Government and further afield.
 As many of the officers, including Fegelein, had never attended officer training school, much of the training provided to new recruits was rudimentary.
 However, it was rigorous, and the men developed a strong camaraderie.
 Fegelein's unit was involved alongside the Orpo in the extermination, ordered by Hitler, of members of the Polish elite such as intellectuals, aristocrats, and clergy, in an action called Intelligenzaktion.
 On 7 December 1939, Fegelein's unit was involved in the mass shooting of 1,700 such people in the Kampinos Forest.